 I'm following Mayim Bialik on Instagram (who you may know from The Big Bang Theory) and I was tempted to get her cookbook "Mayim's vegan table" when she got it out.
 It didn't disappoint.
 I was a complete newbie at the time when it came to vegan food, plant based eating in general, so I found the book really helpful in terms of explaining what vegan food is all about, how to get around to baking/cooking without the eggs or dairy.
 It's in that book, that I've found the recipe for banana pancakes, that actually worked and my girls really like them!

 I've adapted the recipe ever so slightly, to suit my girls' taste buds, but they're really very small changes (for ex. in Mayim's recipe there's no sugar at all).
-It can be challenging at times to eliminate from your diet things, that you took for granted your whole life, that are used in so many everyday dishes, bakes...
+It can be challenging at times to eliminate from your diet things, that you took for granted your whole life, that are used in so many everyday dishes, bakes (like eggs for example)...
 But it IS doable and quite easily too!

 How to make it...

 - 3 cups white whole wheat flour, or all-purpose or whole wheat flour

 - 1 cup rolled oats